flash62au/WiTcontroller/forking.md

 ### Procedure Overview

-Ideally the documentation cycle would look like this..
+Ideally the cycle would look like this..

-Changes to the original would be pulled down from the original repository directly to your local (PC) repository.
+Changes to the original would be pulled down from the origin repository directly to your local (PC) repository.
 You would push your changes to your GitHub website repository.
-Then create a *Pull request* to send them to the original for review.
+Then create a *Pull request* to send them to the origin for review.

 While this is possible, both **GitHub Desktop** and **VSCode** make it extremely cumbersome to do so.

 *So instead a slightly longer approach is described below...*

-Changes to the original would be pulled down from the original repository to your GitHub website repository with a *Pull Request*.
+Changes to the original would be pulled down from the origin repository to your GitHub website repository with a *Pull Request*.
 You will then pull those changes to you local (PC) repository.
 You will push your changes to your GitHub website repository.
-Then create a *Pull Request* to send them to the original for review.
+Then create a *Pull Request* to send them to the origin for review.

 There are a number of possible ways to do this but the instructions below are reasonably simple and work: